SosunovychB/car-sharing-service/README.md

 In this project, you will be addressing all these issues.
 Your task is to implement an online management system for car rentals.
 This system will streamline the work of the service administrators and greatly enhance the user experience.

-## How to develop a feature

-1. `Pull` the latest `master`.
-2. Create a `your-feature-name` branch and `push` it to GitHub.
-3. Open a Pull Request (`PR`) from your branch to the `master` (`main`).
-4. Discuss branches and commits naming practices.
-Your branch, PR, and commit names should be consistent across the team.
-Example of PR names:
-    - [DB]: prefix for liquibase scripts
-    - [API] for scripts with api changes
-5. Do not use forks, work in single repo altogether!
-6. Write your code, save it and push it to GitHub.
-7. Ask your teammate to review and approve if everything is OK.
-8. If some fixes are required discuss the comments and repeat steps 5-7.
-9. Mentors will review your codebase everyday, but not PRs.

 ## App